AsifAli78/AsifAli78/README.md

 - **C++**: For its high-performance capabilities and its use in game development, system software, and more.

 - **Ruby**: A dynamic and object-oriented language that's a joy to work with.

+- **Assembly**: Delving into the low-level magic of computing, where every line of code has a direct impact.

+- **Bash**: Mastering the art of shell scripting for automating tasks and simplifying the command line.

 ### 📚 Learning Journey